EmNudge/portfolio-sapper/README.md

 Everything is genarated statically, but links within sapper try to be even faster.
 This leads to some weird areas, like icons not updated for different hashes on the `/reads` page when choosing specific tags.

 Another difficulty I've had is with page loads.
 I should have decreased the bundle size by a decent amount, yet clicking links seem to be even slower than going to them directly.
 I am really not sure why.
 The pages seem to work without JS though, which is cool.

+## ToDo
+The site was a rewrite of the previous, so I mostly consider it finished.
+Other than fixing up the 2 problems mentioned in `Difficulties`, I probably want to move the `reads` data out of `data/reads`.
+At the moment, it's a bit hard to manage.
+The filesystem is convinient and it allows me to trigger a Netlify redeploy using github, but it forces me to make a new commit every time I want an update.
+I'm not sure how I feel about using commits this way, since it also mixes up in my actual code updates.
+I'd also like my site's code to not be entirely tied to its contents.
+That's basically impossible when it comes to the HTML, but it's doable for these blogs.

+There's also the difficulty of organizing them and making edits afterward.
+The files are not ordered in my filesystem by their `"readAt"` date, just the date I made them.
+I'm planning on using the Notion API for this, but I'll have to wait until that becomes available.
+I could theoretically also use Notion then for the blogs, but I'd rather those be tied to the github.
+Notion would also restrict me in how to write the markdown, severely limiting how I can output it.